CityOfNewYork/ACCESS-NYC/wp-content/plugins/enable-media-replace/readme.txt

 Please report security bugs found in the source code of the Enable Media Replace plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/enable-media-replace).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 4.1.6 =

+Release date: March 25, 2025
+* Fix: A potential "Reflected Cross-Site Scripting" vulnerability has been patched, responsibly disclosed by the PatchStack team.

 = 4.1.5 =